User-friendly introduction to PAC-Bayes bounds: Dependent Observations

 The weak-dependence conditions are quite general but they are also quite difficult to understand and the definitions are sometimes cumbersome.
 We only provide a much simpler example based on a more restrictive assumption, $\alpha$-mixing.
-This result comes from~\cite{alq2018} and extends Theorem~\ref{bound:chi2} to time series.
+This result is due to \citet{alq2018} and extends Theorem~\ref{bound:chi2} to time series.